-This breach happened at a credit agency, that keeps tabs on everyone’s credit score.
-It can lead to not only having your identity stolen, but going through a long and drawn out court process to try and stabilize your identity and finances.
+This breach happened at a credit agency that keeps tabs on everyone’s credit score.
+It can lead to not only having your identity stolen, but going through a long and drawn out court process to try to stabilize your identity and finances.

 The current anti-privacy data laws focus too much on people already harmed by having their personal information stolen.

 There may be a lot of lawsuits against Equifax right now, but how they’ll be able to pay back 153 million Americans who lost their most important information is unclear.
-More than likely, the only ones that will be receiving a paycheck will be those who are directly effected by the breach, while the rest of us will have our personal information in limbo for the next few decades.
+More than likely, the only ones that will receive a paycheck will be those who are directly affected by the breach, while the rest of us will have our personal information in limbo for the next few decades.